 I applaud them for funneling dollars toward reseach, although I do not think they funnel nearly enough.

-After that contact I visited their Facebook site, but was immediately bothered by the latest special of the week, a t-shirt that said, “big or small, save them all, save the tatas.”
-It made me
+After that contact, I visited their Facebook site, but was immediately bothered by the latest special of the week, a t-shirt that said, “big or small, save them all, save the tatas.”

 uncomfortable angry because reading this type of thing feels like a giant step backward for women, all women, not just women with cancer.

-I know people who support these tactics and disagree with me will say things like, “to each their own, don’t buy it if you don’t like it, que sera sera, get a life, get a sense of humor, get over it,” and way worse.
+I know people who support these tactics and disagree with me will say things like, to each their own, don’t buy it if you don’t like it, que sera sera, get a life, get a sense of humor, get over it.
+Or worse.